tinyzimmer/gomapper/README.md

 # gomapper
 REST-like interface in go for running Nmap scans

+Actually, I am also turning it into a queryable, passive network mapper that stores it's data in memory graphs

 # Building/Downloading

 To build the docker container which will include an nmap installation: